Where Jane Austen’s story began

 Visit Jane's birthplace and childhood village.
 Steventon is a small quiet village, surrounded by farms and woodland, this corner of Hampshire was Jane Austen's home for the first 25 years of her life providing inspiration for her novels Sense and Sensibility, Pride and Prejudice and Northanger Abbey which were penned in Steventon.

-Find out more about Steventon and Jane Austen 250 celebrations →
+Find out more about Steventon →

 Walk in Jane's footsteps with the Overton Trails